VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart4Chapter01.md

 };
 ```

-#### Complex zoomeffector sample
+#### Complex zoom effector sample

-if you want to implement an complex effector, you can see the zoom effector in
+If you want to implement a complex effector, you can see the zoom effector in
 the mGEff:

-- init/finalize: malloc or free your own context var, like `EffZoomCtxt` is
+- `init/finalize`: allocate or free your own context var, like `EffZoomCtxt` is
 use to save zoom factor property.
-- begindraw: init the start and end value of animation, such as zoom start
+- `begindraw`: initialize the start and end value of animation, such as zoom start
-rect size and end rect size.
+rectangle size and end rectangle size.
-- setproperty: setproperty is used to change zoom factor strategy, you can
+- `setproperty`: `setproperty` is used to change zoom factor strategy, you can
 change it to implement your own strategy, just like zoom more quick or
 zoom accelerate.
-- getproperty: getproperty is used to return zoom factor for effector.
+- `getproperty`: `getproperty` is used to return zoom factor for effector.

 ```cpp
 typedef struct _EffZoomCtxt{
     int zoom;
     RECT prev_rc;